 Yesterday, Warren Buffett started hanging out at Answer Guy Central.

 Strange (and unlikely) as that sounds, I’m only partially kidding.
-As you can see from the graph at the top of this post, a story I wrote almost a year ago about Warren Buffett’s browser preference suddenly started drawing a lot of traffic, yesterday.
+Yesterday, as you can see from the graph at the top of this post, a heretofore-all-but-ignored story I wrote almost a year ago about Warren Buffett’s browser preference suddenly started drawing traffic.

 130 views hardly qualifies as “a lot of traffic” in many senses, of course, but when something written a year ago that had previously been read all of 230 times suddenly spikes so highly, something‘s happened.
 And that something is Influency*, through long-tail marketing.